From when Labor Day is celebrated to why you can't wear white after Labor Day, uncover the fun and informative history of Labor Day.

 A: While the United States is the birth place of this annual holiday, similar worker's days are also celebrated in other countries such as Australia, Canada, Jamaica, New Zealand, Trinidad and Tobago in association with each country's labor movement.

-A: Census.gov reports that the farm owner and tenant industry accounted for the largest number of employees in 1910, while retail salespeople made up the prime employee base in the country as of May 2012.
+A: The farm owner and tenant industry accounted for the largest number of employees in 1910, but these days retail salespeople are the prime employee base with with more than 4 million Americans employed in retail (per the US Census).

-A: There are 155.7 million people age 16 years and older in the country's labor force as of May 2013 according to the U.S. Bureau of Labor Statistics.
+A: According to the latest Census figures, there are 155.7 million people age 16 years and older in the country's labor force.

 A: While much of the population has left this fashion faux pas in the past, the actual origin of the fashion decree of not wearing white after Labor Day is up for debate.
 Many people mark the end of summer with the Labor Day holiday, so some say that leaving the breezy, carefree linens and white clothing for hotter months was a symbolic way of waving bye-bye to summertime.
 Others say that the change in weather around this date doesn't permit white attire.
 Either way, it's now safe to wear your bright whites in public past the September marker in today's society.